-We aim to create a climate where praise and encouragement far outweigh the need for sanctions.
+We aim to create a climate where praise and encouragement far outweigh the need for sanctions

 Children are placed in a house when they enter the school and remain in this house throughout their time at school.
+House Captains are elected from Year 6 each year.